kmenzli/sphinx-poc/docs/Chat.rst

 Actions on a sent message
 =========================

-Hover cursor near tge chat text to show "More actions" button |image118|.
+Hover cursor near the chat text to show "More actions" button |image118|.

 |image47|